-When we introduced error in the performance of colposcopy/biopsy in classifying a woman's true histologic status, we found that the number of lifetime colposcopies decreased by up to 16% for the HPV and cotesting strategies; this decrease in colposcopies was also accompanied by a decrease in false-positive results, but also an increase in cancer cases and deaths (Appendix Table 18).
-When the effectiveness of precancer treatment (i.e., LEEP) was decreased to 82%, we found only small changes in the number of tests and colposcopies, but 12% to 17% increase in cervical cancer cases and 4% to 7% increase in cervical cancer deaths across all strategies (Appendix Table 19).
-Despite these variations in outcomes, the base-case results of the efficiency analyses remained stable under both sensitivity analyses, with slight decreases in the ratios due to the relatively greater reductions in harms (i.e., colposcopies and tests) than benefits (i.e., life-years and cases averted).
+When we introduced error in the performance of colposcopy/biopsy in classifying a woman's true histologic status, we found that the number of lifetime colposcopies decreased by up to 16% for the HPV and cotesting strategies; this decrease in colposcopies was also accompanied by a decrease in false positive results, but also an increase in cancer cases and deaths (Appendix Table 17).
+When the effectiveness of precancer treatment (i.e., LEEP) was decreased to 82%, we found only small changes in the number of tests and colposcopies, but 12-17% increase in cervical cancer cases and 4-7% increase in cervical cancer deaths across all strategies (Appendix Table 18).
+Despite these variations in outcomes, the base-case results of the efficiency analyses remained stable under both sensitivity analyses, with slight decreases in the ratios due to the relatively greater reductions in harms (i.e., colpscopies and test) than benefits (i.e., life-years and cases averted).

-Followup of HPV-Positive Women
+Follow-Up of HPV-Positive Women

-Given that the effectiveness and efficiency of HPV testing depends heavily on the management of screen-positive women, we examined alternative followup algorithms based on protocols from empirical studies (Tables 8-10 and Appendix Tables 20-23).
-In either primary HPV testing strategy, for women who receive cytology triage (i.e., non-16/18, high-risk positive women in 16/18 triage option; all high-risk positive women in cytology triage option), we explored a more stringent cutoff of LSIL or worse as the threshold to refer women directly to colposcopy (vs. ASC-US or worse in the base case).
-Overall, all HPV testing strategies had lower effectiveness, as well as decreases in number of tests, colposcopies, and false-positive results (Appendix Table 20).
+Given that the effectiveness and efficiency of HPV testing depends heavily on the management of screen-positive women, we examined alternative follow-up algorithms based on protocols from empirical studies (Tables 8-10 and Appendix Tables 19-22).
+In either primary HPV testing strategy, for women who receive cytology triage (i.e., non-16/18, high-risk positive women in 16/18 triage option; all high-risk positive women in cytology triage option), we explored a more stringent cutoff of LSIL or worse as the threshold to refer women directly to colposcopy (versus ASC-US or worse in the base case).
+Overall, all HPV testing strategies had lower effectiveness, as well as decreases to number of tests, colposcopies, and false positive results (Appendix Table 19).
 Since the change in the measures of harms was slightly larger than the change in measures of benefit, the ratios for all strategies across the three efficiency outcomes marginally decreased (i.e., became more attractive).

-We also varied the time to repeat testing for women who receive a normal results upon cytology triage (in both 16/18 genotype and cytology triage options for HPV testing), as well as those who receive HPV-positive and cytology-negative results on cotesting (12 months in the base case).
-In one scenario, we decreased the time to followup to 6 months, and in another scenario, we increased the time to followup to 24 months.
-We found that varying the followup interval had a large impact on number of colposcopies and false positives and a smaller impact on effectiveness, especially for HPV testing with cytology triage and cotesting, which send greater proportions of women to repeat testing.
-When followup was 6 months (Appendix Table 21), both colposcopies and effectiveness increased; this result led to similar efficient strategies as in the base-case analysis, but overall higher ratios indicating lower efficiency.
-Additionally, switching to 3-year cotesting at age 25 years (strategy 15) became the most effective strategy, although with relative high ratios for all three efficiency outcomes.
-In contrast, when time to followup was extended to 24 months (Appendix Table 22), HPV testing and cotesting strategies were less effective, but were more efficient in terms of colposcopies per life-year gained and per cancer case averted.
-For example, colposcopies per life-year gained associated with switching to 5-year HPV testing at ages 30, 27, and 25 years decreased to 48, 109, and 114 (73, 143, and 195 in the base case; strategies 14, 13, and 12), respectively (Table 8).
+We also varied the time to repeat testing for women who receive a normal results upon cytology triage (in both 16/18 genotype and cytology triage options for HPV testing), as well as those who receive HPV-positive and cytology-negative result on cotesting (12 months in the base case).
+In one scenario, we decreased the time to follow-up to 6 months, and in another scenario, we increased the time to follow-up to 24 months.
+We found that varying the follow-up interval had a large impact on number of colposcopies and false positives and a smaller impact on effectiveness, especially for HPV testing with cytology triage and cotesting which send greater proportions of women to repeat testing.
+When follow-up was 6 months (Appendix Table 20), both colposcopies and effectiveness increased; this result led to similar efficient strategies as in the base-case analysis, but overall higher ratios indicating lower efficiency.
+Additionally, switching to 3-year cotesting at age 25 (strategy 15) became the most effective strategy, although with relative high ratios for all three efficiency outcomes.
+In contrast, when time to follow-up was extended to 24 months (Appendix Table 21), HPV testing and cotesting strategies were less effective, but were more efficient in terms of colposcopies per life-year gained and per cancer case averted.
+For example, colposcopies per life-year gained associated with switching to 5-year HPV testing at ages 30, 27 and 25 decreased to 48, 109, and 114 (72, 143, and 195 in the base case; strategies 14, 13, 12), respectively.